quantumpurse/key-vault-cli/README.md

 ##### Windows

 Build toolchain: Install [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) with the "Desktop development with C++" workload (provides the MSVC linker).
-Then install MSYS2 and in the MSYS2 shell: `pacman -S mingw-w64-x86_64-toolchain automake autoconf libtool make gettext-devel`.
+Then install MSYS2 and open **"MSYS2 MINGW64"** from the Start menu (not UCRT64 or plain MSYS2), then run: `pacman -S mingw-w64-x86_64-toolchain automake autoconf libtool make gettext-devel`.
 Add the MSYS2 mingw64 bin directory (e.g. `C:\msys64\mingw64\bin`) to the system PATH so that `gcc` resolves to the 64-bit toolchain.

 ```powershell
 # CLI